Closed form estimates for missing counts in multidimensional incomplete tables: Abstract

 \section{Abstract}

-A useful and efficient method for analyzing incomplete contingency tables is to model the missing data mechanism using log-linear models.
-Iterative algorithms are available in literature to obtain estimates of expected cell counts in such tables.
-In this paper, we propose log-linear parametrization and estimation methods for three-way and $n$-dimensional tables with missing data.
+A useful technique for analyzing incomplete tables is to model the missing data mechanisms of the variables using log-linear models.
+In this paper, we use log-linear parametrization and propose estimation methods for arbitrary three-way and $n$-dimensional incomplete tables.
 All possible cases in which data on one or more of the variables may be missing are considered.
-We provide simple closed form estimates of expected cell counts and parameters under the various models, which reduces computation substantially.
-We also define boundary solutions and discuss their occurrence under nonignorable nonresponse models.
+We provide simple closed form estimates of expected cell counts and parameters for the various missing data models.
+We also obtain explicit boundary estimates under nonignorable nonresponse models.
 Finally, a real-life dataset is analyzed to illustrate our results for modelling and estimation in multidimensional incomplete tables.